Knots and surfaces: Knots and surfaces

 where $\mathcal{F}$ denotes the set of all closed surfaces containing $K$. \end{definition}

 It holds that $r(K)=1$ for the trivial knot $K$, and $r(K)\ge 2$ for a non-trivial knot $K$.
-Moreover, it holds that $r(K)=2,\ =\min\{p,q\},\ \le 3$ for $2$-bridge knots, $(p,q)$-torus knots, algebraic knots $K$ respectively, and the pretzel knots of coil number $3$ are determined (\cite{O2012p}).
+Moreover, it holds that $r(K)=2,\ =\min\{p,q\},\ \le 3$ for $2$-bridge knots, $(p,q)$-torus knots, algebraic knots $K$ respectively, and the pretzel knots of representativity $3$ are determined (\cite{O2012p}).